skip to content

 U.S. Terrestrial Radio Performance Rights

 Fairness starts with respect.
-Music creators deserve the respect of being paid fully and fairly wherever their music is played.
-SoundExchange is a driving force within the musicFIRST Coalition, which is leading advocacy efforts before Congress in favor of ending a decades-old injustice: the failure of broadcast corporations to pay a performance royalty to creators when their music is played on AM/FM radio.
-This injustice has denied hundreds of thousands of working-class Americans the respect of being paid for their work.
-While digital service providers pay sound recording performance royalties, broadcast corporations continue to fight efforts to do so, despite making billions of advertising dollars from the music.
+Music artists deserve the respect of being paid fully and fairly wherever their music is played.
+SoundExchange is a driving force within the musicFIRST Coalition, which is leading advocacy efforts before Congress in favor of closing a longstanding loophole in the law: the failure of broadcast corporations to pay royalties to recording artists when their music is played on AM/FM radio.
+This loophole has denied hundreds of thousands of working-class Americans the respect of being paid for their work since the beginning of radio.
+While digital service providers pay sound recording performance royalties, broadcast corporations continue to fight efforts to do so despite making billions of advertising dollars from the music they play on the radio.

-The SoundExchange team works closely with congressional allies that are fighting for passage of the American Music Fairness Act (AMFA), common-sense legislation that addresses critical fair pay for creators as well as protections for smaller scale and independent local broadcasters.
+The SoundExchange team works closely with congressional allies who are fighting for passage of the American Music Fairness Act (AMFA), common-sense legislation that addresses critical fair pay for recording artists, as well as protections for smaller-scale and independent local broadcasters.

 • Looking out for small, local broadcasters.
 Stations that fall under $1.5 million in annual revenue and whose parent companies make less than $10 million in annual revenue overall would be asked to pay less than $2 per day ($500 annually) for the right to play unlimited music.
 Qualified public, college, and other noncommercial stations would pay $10 a year.